What is a Supply Chain

 This article explains steps you can take to import locations.
 For definitions of each column in the template, view the Import Locations - Definitions article.

 Note: Make sure your Top Level GLN is “Published” before you import any “Published” GLNs.
-The Top Level GLN may be entered as “Administrative Parent” or “Parent Org” for any GLN you are importing.
+The Top Level GLN may be entered as the “Administrative Parent” or “Parent Org” for the GLNs you are importing.

-2. Click the Download Template button to download an Excel spreadsheet template so you can enter this data, then import this file into GS1 US Data Hub.
+This downloads a spreadsheet template into which you will enter the data.
+You will then import this file into GS1 US Data Hub.
 This template does not include any pre-populated data.

 Note: When you save this file, do not include the following symbols in the filename, otherwise you will receive an error when you process the file: ; / ? : @ = & " < > # % { } | \ ^ ~ [ ] `( )

-Note: If you did NOT yet assign a GLN to this location or party, leave the GLN column blank (as shown on the screen below).
+If you have not assigned a GLN to this location or party, leave the GLN column blank (as shown on the screen below).
 GS1 US Data Hub will automatically add the next available GLN, based on the GS1 Company Prefix you enter.

 GLN Blank in Import template